takenet/blip-docs/source/includes/en/extensions/media.md

 The **Media** extension allows to manipulate the chatbot's medias.

-### Refresh an expired media
+### Refresh a media expired link

- Medias are stored with an expiration date.
-After this date, the media becomes unavailable.
+ Medias are stored and accessed with expirable links.
+After the expiration, the media link becomes unavailable.
 But it's possible to retrieve a new and valid url to see the media.

  Name      | Description                       |
 |----------|-----------------------------------|